Services @ St Nicholas in January

 COVID-19 Responding to Church of England advice.
+Closed at the moment, but the following advice will still stand when we re-open.

 St Nicholas church has been prepared to comply with social distancing, pews have been cordoned off to indicate where you may be seated.
 To this end the maximum number at any one time is 15, a household counts as 1.